ionic-team/ionic-cli/README.md

 One source image can be used to generate images for each platform by placing the file within the `resources` directory, such as `resources/icon.png`.
 To use different source images for individual platforms, place the source image in the respective platform's directory.
 For example, to use a different icon for Android, it should follow this path: `resources/android/icon.png`, and a different image for iOS would use this path: `resources/ios/icon.png`.

+## Crosswalk for Android

+In v1.3.0 and later, you can now specify which browser to use in your Cordova Android projects.
+Currently we only support [Crosswalk](https://crosswalk-project.org/) and have plans to support more browsers later.

+Execute `ionic browser add crosswalk` to add the Crosswalk browser to your Android project.
+By default, this will install the `8.37.189.14` version of Crosswalk.

+If you'd like to specify a different version of Crosswalk, run `ionic browser list` to see which browsers are available and what versions.
+Then run `ionic browser add crosswalk@10.39.235.15`.

+All that is left is to run the project as normal - `ionic run android`.

+*NOTE: To start with, we are only supporting stable versions of Crosswalk.
+We plan to add the beta and canary versions as we continue adding to this feature set*

 ## Update Ionic lib